WHAT YOU NEED TO KNOW:

 National Oceanic and Atmospheric Administration’s Weather Radio (NOAA)

-Boaters, if you receive an emergency alert, immediately tune to the marine channel 16 (156.8 MHz) or an area radio or TV station listed below or on page 2 of the calendar.
+Boaters, if you receive an emergency alert, immediately tune to the marine channel 16 (156.8 MHz) or an area radio or TV station listed in the “Emergency Alert System (EAS) Area Radio and TV Stations” section below and follow the instructions.
 You will be told the location of safe waterways and docking areas.
 Marine patrol boats will also warn boaters on Lake Michigan if there is a serious emergency.

 Remember, you will receive an emergency alert if sheltering or evacuation is necessary.
-See page 16 of the Emergency Calendar.
+See the sheltering and evacuation sections for more info.

 - Site Area Emergency: a more serious situation that could result in a release of radioactive material around the plant site.
-All federal, state and county officials will be ready to help if needed.
+All federal, state, and county officials will be ready to help if needed.
 Protective measures may be required to ensure the safety of the public in a limited area near the plant site boundary.
 If so, you will receive an emergency alert.
-Tune in immediately to an area TV or radio stations listed below to learn whether you will need to seek shelter or evacuate.
+Tune in immediately to an area TV or radio station (see the “Emergency Alert System (EAS) Area Radio and TV Stations” section below) to learn whether you will need to seek shelter or evacuate.

 - General Emergency: the most serious situation possible at the Cook Nuclear Plant.
 It could result in the release of a large amount of radioactive material outside the plant boundary.
-All federal, state and county officials will provide help as needed.
+All federal, state, and county officials will provide help as needed.
 Protective measures may be required to ensure the safety of the public as far as 10 miles from the plant.
-The wireless emergency alerts, IPAWS, B-WARN! and NOAA marine radios direct you to tune into area TV and radio stations listed below if shelter or evacuation is necessary.
+The Wireless Emergency Alerts (WEA), IPAWS, B-WARN!, and NOAA marine radios direct you to tune into area TV and radio stations (see the “Emergency Alert System (EAS) Area Radio and TV Stations” section below) if shelter or evacuation is necessary.

 Two other key terms: radiation and contamination